Asian Development Bank (ADB), Norway Join Hands To Support Pakistans National Disaster Risk Management Fund - UrduPoint

 Asian Development Bank (ADB), Norway Join Hands To Support Pakistan's National Disaster Risk Management Fund

-ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Jan, 2020 ):The Asian Development Bank (ADB) and the Royal Norwegian Embassy signed Monday an agreement to further support Pakistan's National Disaster Risk Management Fund (NDRMF) and strengthen financing for natural disaster risk reduction and preparedness in the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Jan, 2020 ):The Asian Development Bank (ADB) and the Royal Norwegian Embassy have signed an agreement to further support Pakistan's National Disaster Risk Management Fund (NDRMF) and strengthen financing for natural disaster risk reduction and preparedness in the country.

 The NDRMF was approved in 2016 to provide support in the immediate aftermath of disasters and to invest in disaster mitigation projects in Pakistan.